How is the progress of my child measured in school?

 - At the end of the intervention, an assessment is made of how well the child has met his/her targets.
 The impact of interventions are measured on Provision Maps completed by your child's class teacher.

-- For children on the SEND register, who have a My Plan or a My Plan Plus, information about their progress is shared with their parents and next steps discussed.
-For children at My Plan level, this is usually via parent consultations which take place in the first half of the Autumn and Spring terms; in the case of children with a My Plan Plus, longer meetings are held, again usually once a term.
+- For children on the SEND register who have a My Plan or a My Plan Plus, information about their progress is shared with their parents and next steps discussed.
+For children at My Plan level, this is usually via parent consultations which take place in the first half of the Autumn and Spring terms; in the case of children with a My Plan Plus, longer meetings are held, again usually once a term and may involve our SENDCO, Mrs Tina Harris.

 - Termly Pupil Progress Meetings, held with all staff involved with your child, are an invaluable way of sharing the successes of any intervention your child may have had and planning next steps and future provision.